bridgesense/lampready/README.md

 sysctl --system
 ```

-How to Install the RHEL Box?
+How to Install the RHEL Box? (development version of lampready)
 ---
 Download the box script into your project's root directory.
 A pretty rough
 video demonstration can be seen [here](https://bridgesense.com/blog/making-friends-with-podman).